Who Condemns You? Not God!

 Jesus said that if we believe in him — i.e., if we embrace and trust his true character (rather than our limited, often mistaken ideas of who he is, which is based on the world’s corrupted view of him) — we will do the same works he did when he walked the earth in his human body, and even greater works (John 14:12).
 Of course we will!
 Because we are now his body on earth.

 So, who is it that judges us and condemns us when we sin?
-We do: at the hour of our death when we pass from the limitations of the earthly life and our earthly brains and our earthly, partially corrupted understandings.
+We do.
+At the hour of our death when we pass from the limitations of the earthly life and our earthly brains and our earthly, partially corrupted understandings, we condemn ourselves.
 In our passing from limitations to the limitlessness of God’s kingdom, we will see and understand God fully, and we will fully know who we truly are, and we will be able to judge how well we lived up to our true character.
 We will condemn everything we did that was not our true Self.

 Let us use today and the rest of our earthly lives to discover more and more truth about who God really is and what his character is really like, contemplating on how this is who we truly are and this is what our character is truly like.